cchitsiang/awesome-stars/topics.md

 - [sqren/fb-sleep-stats](https://github.com/sqren/fb-sleep-stats) - Use Facebook to track your friends’ sleeping habits
 - [sauliusgrigaitis/Swifton](https://github.com/sauliusgrigaitis/Swifton) - A Ruby on Rails inspired Web Framework for Swift that runs on Linux and OS X
 - [facebook/draft-js](https://github.com/facebook/draft-js) - A React framework for building text editors.
-- [santinic/how2](https://github.com/santinic/how2) - stackoverflow from the terminal
+- [santinic/how2](https://github.com/santinic/how2) - AI for the Command Line
 - [ArnaudValensi/docker-parse-server-git-deploy](https://github.com/ArnaudValensi/docker-parse-server-git-deploy) - Quickly and easily install a Parse server and deploy code using git push.
 - [postmanlabs/newman](https://github.com/postmanlabs/newman) - Newman is a command-line collection runner for Postman
 - [claudiajs/claudia-api-builder](https://github.com/claudiajs/claudia-api-builder) - Use AWS API Gateway as if it were a lightweight JavaScript web server